manulea/MITGUI/README.md

 # MITGUI

-Helping Josh write a gui for facial recognition.
+Helping Josh write a gui for facial recognition